abhishek1294/Open-Source-EDA/README.md

 2-INTRODUCTION TO RISC-V

-RISC-V is an open standard instruction set architecture based on established reduced instruction set computer principles.
-It is provided under open-source license which gives it a huge advantage when compared to other commercial ISAs.
-It is a simple, stable, small standard base ISA with multiple standard extensions.
-It was developed in UC Berkeley.
+RISC-V is an 0pen standard instructi0n set architecture based 0n established reduced instruction set c0mputer principles.
+It is pr0vided under 0pen-source license which gives it a huge advantage when c0mpared t0 0ther c0mmercial ISAs.
+It is a simple, stable, small standard base ISA with multiple standard extensi0ns.
+It was devel0ped in UC Berkeley.

-The RISC-V ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
-The base RISC-V ISA has a little-endian memory system.
-The standard is maintained by the RISC-V foundation.
+The RISC-V ISA is defined as a base integer ISA, which must be present in any implementati0n, plus opti0nal extensi0ns t0 the base ISA.
+The base RISC-V ISA has a little-endian mem0ry system.
+The standard is maintained by the RISC-V f0undation.

-The base integer instructions as represented as RV32I/RV64I and they operate on integer numbers.
-Other extensions are as follows:
+The base integer instructi0ns as represented as RV32I/RV64I and they 0perate 0n integer numbers.
+0ther extensi0ns are as f0llows:

 RV64M - multiply extension
-RV64F and RV64D - single and double precision floating point extension A core with all the above extensions will be represented as RV64IMFD.
+RV64F and RV64D - single and d0uble precisi0n fl0ating p0int extensi0n
+A c0re with all the above extensions will be represented as RV64IMFD.

-3-From software application to hardware
+3-From software applicati0n t0 hardware
 4-picorv32 and picosoc review
 5-Raven Soc and Raven chip review

-Raven is using a very popular 32-bit RISC-V core (PicoRV32) developed by Clifford Wolf, a well-known open source champion.
-The core was previously proven with an FPGA implementation and Raven is the first SoC built with it.
-The system integrator is our own Tim Edwards, another champion in the open source domain.
+Raven is using a very p0pular 32-bit RISC-V c0re (PicoRV32) devel0ped by Cliff0rd W0lf, a well-kn0wn 0pen s0urce champi0n.
+The c0re was previ0usly pr0ven with an FPGA implementati0n and Raven is the first SoC built with it.
+The system integrator is 0ur 0wn Tim Edwards, another champi0n in the 0pen s0urce d0main.

-6-Introduction to IC design component and open source EDA tools
+6-Introduction to IC design c0mponent and 0pen s0urce EDA t00ls
-7-Step to start synthesizing picorv32,report ratio(register count)
+7-Step to start synthesizing picorv32,report rati0(register count)
-8-Test open source EDA tool using sample design and vsdflow utility
+8-Test open source EDA t00l using sample design and vsdfl0w utility
 9-Steps to perform lab on Platform

 ![Screenshot 2021-03-03 205321](https://user-images.githubusercontent.com/10924505/110203453-60400500-7e94-11eb-8717-f9b8dea6471c.png)